prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part2.md

 ## Instructions

 1. Identify your users for the primary and secondary persona
-   - Discuss how you will access your users
+   - Discuss who you will interview and how to access these users
 2. Decide what questions to ask
 3. Review and customize the persona research spreadsheet
-   - Decide what you need to know about your users (demographic info.)
+   - Decide what you need to know about your users (for example, demographic info., etc)
-   - Make adjustments to the spreadsheet
+   - Make adjustments to the spreadsheet: remove columns that are irrelevant to your project, add others that you need, or rename existing ones
-   - Add/remove any columns you believe are necessary/unnecessary
-4. Get access to users
+4. Set up calls or meetings with the people whom you will interview
 5. Begin your interviews

 ---